wryan67/softtones/readme.md

 software pure tone generator
 ----------------------------
-Generate pure tones on a standard GPIO pin while avoiding the internal PWM
+Generate pure tones on a standard GPIO pin while avoiding the internal PWM.
+Usefull when you don't want to have any lag in your c program, which happens when shelling out to the system to play music.
+Also usefull if your PWM pin is tied up processing some other functionality and/or you don't want a bulky USB card in your project.

 * softtones.cpp - uses only software to genrate tones.
 Since this is linux, this will always be a bit scratchy
 * showclock.cpp  - a little standalone utility to check your external clock frequency